syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Data-annotations.md

 GroupName
 </td>
 <td>
 Specifies the group name which is used to group fields in DataForm.
-Refer here for more details.
+Refer {{'[here](https://help.syncfusion.com/xamarin-ios/sfdataform/layout#using-attributes)'| markdownify }} for more details.
 </td>
 </tr>
 <tr>